A Very Private Eye: Synopsis

 Most years of Pym's adult life are represented, although the diaries are limited for the period 1950–1962.
 During this era, as well as publishing six novels, Pym was working full-time at the International African Institute in London and thus had less time to devote to keeping her notebooks.
 In 1990, Hazel Holt published A Lot To Ask: A Life of Barbara Pym, her biography of Pym.
 The two books are designed to complement each other; thus, Holt focuses much of her time on the years 1950–1962, filling out the gaps in the text of A Very Private Eye.

 Heavily featured are letters between Pym and the poet Philip Larkin.
 The two authors shared a two-decade correspondence from 1961 until Pym's death, although they did not meet in person until 1975.

-The volume was published by Macmillan in England, and E.P.
+The volume was published by Macmillan in England and by E.P.
 Dutton in the United States.